What is a content hub?

 Digital Asset Management (DAM)

-The heart of a DAM platform is content storage, in a location where users can access and manage all their content and share it with others.
+The heart of a DAM platform is content storage in a place where teams can access, manage, and share digital assets.

 Content Marketing Platform (CMP)